Community of Saint Martin

-The Community of Saint Martin is a public association of clerics according to pontifical law, gathering Roman Catholic priests and deacons.
-It was founded in 1976 by Father Jean-François Guérin, a priest from the Archdiocese of Tours (France), under the protection of Cardinal Giuseppe Siri, Archbishop of Genoa (Italy).
-In 2018, the Community included 115 priests and more than 100 seminarians.
-Priests of the Community work in parishes, schools, nursing homes, chaplaincies, or sanctuaries in 22 French dioceses, in the Archdiocese of Cologne (Germany), and in Cuba and Italy.
-Some members of the Community are also at the service of the Holy See, and entrusted with various missions in Rome or in apostolic nunciatures.
-The two main characteristics of the Community are the mobility of its members and the fact that they live their ministry together.
-The priests and deacons of the Community are sent in small groups of at least three to live and pray together in a spiritual and practical brotherhood.
+The Community of Saint Martin is a Catholic public clerical association of pontifical right, comprising priests and deacons.
+It was founded in 1976 by Fr Jean-François Guérin, a French priest from the Archdiocese of Tours, under the protection of the Italian cardinal Giuseppe Siri, Archbishop of Genoa.
+The community focuses on traditionalist liturgy, with its priests wearing cassocks and offering Novus Ordo Mass often in Latin, with Gregorian chant and facing ad orientem.

+In 2023, the community included 185 priests and deacons and more than 100 seminarians.
+Priests of the community work in parishes, schools, nursing homes, chaplaincies, or sanctuaries in 30 dioceses in France, Germany, Austria, Cuba and Italy.
+The priests and deacons of the community are sent in groups of at least three to live and pray together in a spiritual and practical brotherhood.